 As much as 40% of the population in the United States experiences the shock-like pain of sciatica.
 At Valley Medical and Wellness in Burnsville, Woodbury, and Minneapolis, Minnesota, our pain management specialists understand how overwhelming chronic sciatica pain can be.
 The team provides comprehensive solutions for sciatica pain relief, including innovative regenerative medicine therapies.
-Find out more about your options for relieving pain related to sciatica by calling the office nearest you or requesting a consultation online.
+Find out more about your options for relieving pain related to sciatica by calling the office nearest you.

 What is sciatica?